sdiehl/wiwinwlh/tutorial.md

 Diagrams
 --------

-Diagrams is a a parser combinator library for generating vector images to SVG and a variety of other formats.
+Diagrams is a parser combinator library for generating vector images to SVG and a variety of other formats.

 ~~~~ {.haskell include="src/23-graphics/diagrams.hs"}
 ~~~~